PJK/libcbor/Bazel.md

 [Baze](https://bazel.build/)
 project, first add the following section to your project's `WORKSPACE` file.
-Note the location of the `third_party/libcbor.BUILD` file - you may use a different location if you wish, but you must expose the file in a filegroup.
+Note the location of the `third_party/libcbor.BUILD` file - you may use a different location if you wish, but you the file must be make available to `WORKSPACE`.

 ## WORKSPACE